Main Ideas for Changing How You Handle Job Applications

 Modern hiring systems look deeper than just finding words; they check how your skills actually relate to what you did in your past jobs.
 If you slip past the initial computer check, but a real person sees a list of words that have no real stories behind them, your application gets thrown out.

 Cruit’s Resume Tailoring Tool uses smart technology to help you talk naturally about your experience, pushing you to explain how you used those keywords so your resume looks good to both computers and people.
+See how to tailor your resume for any job in under 5 minutes.

 You don't need to track your daily work because you will naturally recall your best achievements when it's time to apply for a new job.